header-banner-grow-edible-flowers.jpg

 Growing your own edible flowers

-Sounds easy right?
-Edible flowers are extremely resilient as you’ll discover with calendulas or violas.
-Even if you have poor skills to keep plants alive, nature’s got you covered.2 So there’s no need to worry if you don’t have an open field in your disposition.
-You can also grow them inside before a window, or on your balcony in a flowerpot or hanging basket.
+Sounds easy, right?
+Edible flowers are incredibly resilient, as you’ll discover with calendulas or violas.
+Even if you have poor skills to keep plants alive, nature’s got you covered.2.
+And there’s no need to worry if you don’t have an open field at your disposal.
+You can also grow flowers on your windowsill or on your balcony in a flowerpot or hanging basket.

 Related articles